 Gold fillings are made to order in a laboratory and then cemented into place by our dentists.
 Gold inlays are well tolerated by gum tissues and may last more than 20 years.
 For these reasons, many authorities consider gold the best filling material, however, it is time demanding as it requires multiple visits and it is considered the most expensive choice.

 Composite (plastic) resins are matched to be the same colour as your teeth and therefore used where a natural appearance is desired.
-Composites may not be the ideal material for large fillings as they may chip or wear over time and they can also become stained from coffee, tea or tobacco.
+Composite filling may not be the ideal material for large fillings as they may chip or wear over time and they can also become stained from coffee, tea or tobacco.
 These teeth fillings last from 3-10 years, if taken proper care of.

 Porcelain fillings are called inlays or onlays and are produced to order in a lab and then bonded to the tooth by our specialists.
 Porcelain fillings have an essential advantage as they can be matched to the colour of the tooth and resist staining.
 A porcelain restoration generally covers most of the tooth.
 Their cost is similar to gold.